Kandahar Province: Transport and economy

 The Ahmad Shah Baba International Airport is located east of the city of Kandahar.
 It is for civilian and military use.
 It serves the population of southern Afghanistan by providing domestic flights to other cities and international flights to Dubai, Pakistan, Iran and other regional countries.
 The airport was built by the United States in the 1960s under the United States Agency for International Development program.
 It was later used by Soviet and Afghan forces during the 1980s and again during the 2001–2021 NATO-led war.
 The airport was upgraded and expanded during the last decade by the United States Army Corps of Engineers.

 There is currently no rail service but reports indicate that at least one will be built between the city of Kandahar and the border town of Spin Boldak in the south, which will then connect with Pakistan Railways.
-Ground transport of goods is done by trucks and cars.
+Ground transport of goods is carried by trucks and cars.
 A number of important roads run through the province and this helps the area's economy.
 The town of Spin Boldak serves as a major transporting, shipping, and receiving site.
 It is being developed so that trade with neighboring Pakistan increases.

 Kandahar province has bus services to major towns and village headquarters.
 Its capital, Kandahar, used to have a city bus service that took commuters on daily routes to different destinations throughout the city.
 There are taxicabs that provide transportation service inside the city as well as throughout the province.
 Other traditional methods of ground transportation are also used.
 Private vehicles are on the rise in the country, with large showrooms selling new or second-hand vehicles imported from the United Arab Emirates.
 More people are buying new cars as the roads and highways are being improved.

 Kandahar has been known for having well-irrigated gardens and orchards, and was famous for its grapes, melons, and pomegranates.
 The main source of trade is to Pakistan, Iran and other regional countries.
 Kandahar is an agricultural area and several of the districts are irrigated by the Helmand and Arghandab Valley Authority.
 The Dahla Dam is located in the province, north of the city of Kandahar.
 There are approximately 700 greenhouses in the entire province but farmers want the government to build more.

 Healthcare

 There are a number of hospitals in the province, most of them in the city of Kandahar.
-They include Aino Mina Hospital, Al Farhad Hospital, Ayoubi Hospital, Mirwais Hospital, Mohmand Hospital, Sial Curative Hospital and Sidal Hospital.
+These include Aino Mina Hospital, Al Farhad Hospital, Ayoubi Hospital, Mirwais Hospital, Mohmand Hospital, Sial Curative Hospital and Sidal Hospital.